-A vehicle repossession can be a big setback in life, but you may be able to recover from it over a period of time.
+Getting your car repossessed is no picnic.
+Vehicle repossession can be a big setback in life, but you may be able to recover from it over a period of time.
+Once enough time has passed, it's possible to get an auto loan after repossession – as long as you're working with the right type of lender.
 Many lenders are willing to approve individuals with damaged credit, and your chances could be improved by following specific steps.
-Begin the process of getting back on the road by learning as much information as possible about buying a car after a repossession.

 Save for a Down Payment

+A good way to increase your approval odds is to finance as little as possible for the shortest term you can.
+One way to accomplish this is with a large down payment.
 A large down payment could improve your chances of being approved for a loan, as it lessens the risk that lenders have to take on.
-Lenders may also view you as a committed buyer if you already have a sizeable down payment in-hand.
+Lenders may also view you as a committed buyer if you already have a sizeable down payment in hand.
 Furthermore, this payment will lower the amount of interest charges you pay over the course of the loan.

 Wait as Long as Possible